10 Realistic Ways to Find Extra Cash For Christmas

 How are you going to get that perfect gift on a budget?
 Here are some ideas for Christmas on a budget:

-• Make Christmas about family and friends and focus on the fun things you’re going to do together rather than the gifts
+- Make Christmas about family and friends and focus on the fun things you’re going to do together rather than the gifts.

-• Be choosy about which Christmas functions you attend.
-You don’t have to attend them all
+- Be choosy about which Christmas functions you attend.
+You don’t have to attend them all.

-• Stick to one gift for adults and a few gifts for kids.
+- Stick to one gift for adults and a few gifts for kids.

-• Keep an eye out for sales
+- Keep an eye out for sales.

-• Shop online (and have your gift arrive on time)
+- Shop online (and have your gift arrive on time).

-• Consider and scout around for second-hand gifts
+- Consider and scout around for second-hand gifts

-• Start handmade gifts
+- Start handmade gifts

-• Entertain on a budget
+- Entertain on a budget

-• Decorate on a budget
+- Decorate on a budget

 1. Save Your Savings

-2. Have a No-Spend Month
+2. Try a No-Spend Month

 A no-spend month can be a great way to find some extra cash fast.

-Cut your spending to the bone and then depositing your savings into your Christmas fund.
-If you get into debt for Christmas, have another no-spend month to pay it off.
+If you get into debt for Christmas, you can try another no-spend month after the holidays to pay it off.

 Here’s how to do a no-spend challenge.